Regulations for distress signals

 1. must be in a waterproof case;

-2. shall not ignite explosively when used in accordance with the manufacturer's instructions;
+2. must not ignite explosively when used in accordance with the manufacturer's instructions;

 3.3.2 The buoyant smoke signal

-1. Must emit smoke of a highly visible color at a steady rate for at least 3 minutes when floating in still water;
+1. must emit smoke of a clearly visible colour in a uniform quantity for at least 3 minutes when floating in calm water;

-2. must not produce flames throughout the smoke emission;
+2. must not produce any flames during the entire smoke emission;

 3. must not go out in rough seas;

-4. must continue to emit smoke when immersed in water at a depth of 100 millimeters for 10 seconds.
+4. must continue to emit smoke when immersed in 100 millimetres of water for 10 seconds.

-Distress signals, which also bear the "Steering Wheel" conformity mark, are also approved for the equipment of merchant ships flying a European flag.
+Distress signals that also bear the “steering wheel” conformity mark are additionally approved for use on merchant vessels flying a European flag.

-Distress signals with SOLAS/MED approval do not necessarily require approval with the CE mark.
-However, it has proven to be advantageous that the distress signals obtain both the SOLAS/MED approval and the CE approval in order to ensure clear assignment to the relevant storage and transport group if they are stored within the EU.
+Distress beacons with SOLAS/MED approval do not necessarily require CE marking.
+However, it has proven advantageous for distress beacons to obtain both SOLAS/MED and CE approval to ensure clear assignment to the relevant storage and transport group, provided they are stored within the EU.

 CE approval

-In order to ensure the free movement of pyrotechnic objects in the EU internal market, on May 23, 2007 the EU issued a uniform guideline on the placing on the market of pyrotechnic objects under the designation 2007/23/EU.
-The EU states have thus been obliged to convert this directive into national law by January 4, 2010 and to apply the corresponding regulations by July 4, 2013 at the latest.
+To ensure the free movement of pyrotechnic articles within the EU internal market, the EU adopted a uniform directive on the placing on the market of pyrotechnic articles, designated 2007/23/EU, on May 23, 2007.
+This required EU member states to transpose this directive into national law by January 4, 2010, and to apply the relevant regulations by July 4, 2013, at the latest.

-Germany complied with this regulation by incorporating the EU regulations into its national explosives law on October 1, 2009.
+Germany has complied with this regulation by incorporating the EU regulations into its national explosives law as of October 1, 2009.

-Directive 2007/23/EU has been revised by the European Commission due to significant changes in the form of Directive 2013/29/EU, which completely replaces the old directive.
-As part of this new version, all European states are required to convert the changes into national law by June 30, 2015 at the latest.
-Corresponding adjustments to the German Explosives Act and its ordinances have been made.
+Due to significant changes, Directive 2007/23/EU has been revised by the European Commission in the form of Directive 2013/29/EU, which completely replaces the old directive.
+As part of this revision, all European states are required to incorporate the changes into national law by June 30, 2015, at the latest.
+Corresponding adjustments to the German Explosives Act and its regulations have been made.

-All pyrotechnic objects, as well as the sea rescue signals (with the exception of SOLAS signals for commercial shipping), therefore require approval from one of the so-called Notified Bodies named in Europe and will in future receive the CE mark as proof of conformity.
-Along with the CE mark, each product also receives a classification of the associated storage and transport group.
+All pyrotechnic articles, including maritime distress signals (except SOLAS signals for merchant shipping), require approval from one of the so-called Notified Bodies designated in Europe and will in future receive the CE mark as proof of conformity.
+Along with the CE mark, each product also receives a classification for the corresponding storage and transport group.